Skip Navigation

 Timing

-The starting dates for the Master of Science in Energy (MSE) Track 1 or Track 2, the Certificate in Energy, as well as the Certificate in Energy Technology, Law and Policy, are mid-August and early January of each year.
+The starting dates for the Master of Science in Energy (MSE) Track 1 or Track 2 and the Certificate in Energy are mid-August and early January of each year.
 Students choosing either the Face-to-Face in College Station, Texas or Online via distance learning methods can start the program on either start date.

 The Master of Science in Energy (MSE) degree is offered in two tracks.
 Track 1 is with a research thesis, and Track 2 is with only course work (i.e., without research thesis).
 Tracks 1 and 2 take approximately 10 months to complete.

-The Certificate in Energy and Certificate in Energy Technology, Law and Policy take approximately 10 months to complete.
+The Certificate in Energy takes a minimum of approximately 10 months to complete.

 Courses and Modules